kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

     - mycorp_.*
 ```

+Note that the namespaces declared here (including any regex expressions) are evaluated and discovered at install time.
+Namespaces that do not exist at the time of install but are created later in the future will not be accessible by Kiali.
+For Kiali to be given access to namespaces created in the future, you must edit the Kiali CR and update the `accessible_namespaces` setting to include the new namespaces.
+The one exception is if you set `accessible_namespaces` to the special value `["**"]` - in that case, all namespaces (including any namespaces created in the future) will be accessible to Kiali.

 {{% alert color="warning" %}}
 As you can see in the example, the namespace where Kiali is
 installed must be listed as accessible (often, but not always, the same namespace as Istio).
 {{% /alert %}}

 This configuration accepts the special pattern `accessible_namespaces: ["**"]`
-which denotes that Kiali is given access to all namespaces in the cluster.
+which denotes that Kiali is given access to all namespaces in the cluster, including any namespaces created in the future.

 {{% alert color="warning" %}}
 If you install the operator using the [Helm Charts]({{< ref "/docs/installation/installation-guide/install-with-helm#install-with-operator" >}}),
 to be able to use the special pattern `accessible_namespaces: ["**"]`,
 you must specify the `--set clusterRoleCreator=true` flag when invoking `helm
 install`.